atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Once the pop-up disappears your Customer API will be deployed to your TIBCO Platform Dataplane.
 Let's now login to TIBCO Control Plane to see your newly deployed Customer API.

-## Managing your Applications using TIBCO Platform
+## Section 2 - Managing your Applications using TIBCO Platform

-### Task 1 - Login to TIBCO Control Plane
+### Task 7 - Login to TIBCO Control Plane

-Objective: To familiarise users of the TIBCO Control Plane
+> Objective: To familiarise users of the TIBCO Control Plane

 1. Login to TIBCO Control Plane via the desktop shortcut provided **Control Plane**.